 Have a little fun with your writing resources, and treat yourself to one or two new ones each month until you have a fully-stocked library of such works, which will contribute to improving your writing.
 Looking for recommendations?
 Visit the Writing Forward writing resources page, where you’ll find a list of excellent resources, including written reviews (I’ve personally read and recommend all of them).

 Do you have any favorite writing resources?
 How have they helped you produce better writing?
 Share your favorites and your experiences by leaving a comment.

 Nobody’s born knowing how to read and write.

 Sure, the lucky ones have talent, but we all start out learning our ABCs.
-Eventually, we memorize sounds that letters make, and we learn how they come together to form words.
+We memorize the sounds that letters make, and we learn how they come together to form words.
 Pretty soon, we’re reading.
-Someone puts a pencil in our hand and then we’re scribbling letters on paper.
+Someone puts pencils in our hands and then we’re scribbling letters on paper.
 At last, we can write.

 It takes years of study and practice just to be able to write a simple sentence.
 So, what does it take to become a proficient and professional writer, to compose thoughtful and meaningful pieces of writing?

 It takes commitment and a willingness to work hard at the craft.
 There are big things you can do to write better, like go to college and study literature or creative writing.
 But there are also quicker, simpler ways to improve your writing a little bit at a time.

 There are innumerable techniques that we can apply in order to write better.
 I started writing a short list of some quick and easy things we can all do to improve our writing and suddenly found that list approaching 100, so that’s where I decided to stop.
 The list below is not exhaustive.
 In fact, if you think of anything to add, please do so by leaving a comment.

 - Be willing to invest in your writing.
 Buy a book.
 Spend a few hours studying grammar.
 Splurge on a professional critique.
 Give up one of your TV shows and join a writer’s group.